• Home

 • Continue whipping while adding half of a can of sweetened condensed milk.

-• Beat in desired flavoring.
+• Beat in the desired flavoring.

 To assemble:

 • Carefully remove a “cookie” from parchment paper (mine held together nicely, and I didn’t really have to be all that careful.
-Still…) and place on your cake-serving tray.
+Still…) and place it on your cake-serving tray.
 If there’s one that happens to be larger than the other, use that one on the bottom.

 • Evenly spread “ice cream” over cookie.